The Inland Taipan has the most toxic venom of any land snake in the world.

 After depositing her eggs, the female abandons the nest site.
-Hatching occurs about 2 months later.
+Hatching occurs about two months later.

 Young snakes grow very fast under favourable conditions.
 Males and females grow to about the same size.
-Male Taipans reach sexual maturity at about 16 months, and females at about 28 month of age.
+Male taipans reach sexual maturity at about 16 months, and females at about 28 months of age.

 JUST HOW DANGEROUS IS IT?